 I will show kindness to others and will expect them to show kindness to me.

-I understand that my membership depends on my ability to live of to this code.
+I understand that my membership depends on my ability to live up to this code.

 USDA NONDISCRIMINATION STATEMENT: